-Sampling and Monito ring Program Status: ---------- ----- -------- ------ --------- ---------

-Sa mpling and Wonitorin g Program Status:

-1) The monitoring program continues to effectively characterize site conditions and any groundwater discharges from the site.
-All monitoring wells are confirmed to be in good condition and are secure:

-X Yes No
+Х Yes No Not applicable --- ----- ---- ----------------

-If no, list exceptions: See report
+If no, list exceptions below or attach information.

+Groundwater Sampling Location Description/Explanation for change (change in name or location, additions, deletions) Date a) Some or all groundwater, leachate and WDS gas sampling and monitoring requirements have been established or defined outside of a ministry C of A, authorizing, or control document.

+Yes X No Not applicable ----- ------ ----------------

-2) All groundwater, leachate and WDS gas sampling and monitoring for the monitoring per being reported on was successfully completed as required by Certificate(s) of Approval other relevant authorizing/control document(s):
+b) If yes, the sampling and monitoring identified under 3(a) for the monitoring period being reported on was successfully completed in accordance with established protocols, frequencies, locations, and parameters developed as per the Technical Guidance Document:

+Yes No

-X Yes No Not applicable
+Not applicable

-If no, list exceptions be elow or attach information.
+If no, list exceptions or attach additional information.

 Groundwater Sampling Location Description/Explanation for change (change in name or location, additions, deletions) Date

--

--

-3) a) Some or all groundwater, leachate and WDS gas sampling and monitoring requirements have been established or defined outside of a ministry C of A, authorizing, or control document.
-Yes X No Not applicable reported on was succe essfully complete identified under 3(a) for the mored in accordance with establishes developed as per the Technica ed protocols, Yes No Not applicable If no, list exceptions or r attach additiona al information.
-Groundwater Sampling Location on/Explanation for change name or location, additions, deletions) Date 3

-4) operating procedures (including internal/exte s as established ernal QA/QC red ernally by the s stigations was done in accord/outlined per the Technical quirements) (Note: A SOP car ite owner's consultant, or adop Guidance Document be from a published
+4) All field work for groundwater investigations was done in accordance with standard operating procedures as established/outlined per the Technical Guidance Document (including internal/external QA/QC requirements) (Note: A SOP can be from a published source, developed internally by the site owner's consultant, or adopted by the consultant from another organization):

-X Yes No
+No Yes

 If no, specify: